Nauja/kanjidb/README.md

 combine informations from external resources.
 Take a look at the [documentation](https://kanjidb.readthedocs.io/) for a full list of builtin plugins.

-But you are not limited to script the build process with a YAML configuration file.
+But you are not limited to scripting the build process with a YAML configuration file.
 For instance, here is how you would obtain the same result with a Python script:

 ```python